xAstroBoy/Fullbright-Unreal-Engine-4/README.md

 Alternative to this command if it still locked

+to go to the next viewmode
 # nextviewmode

+ to go back to precedent viewmode
+# prevviewmode

 You can scroll between viewmodes with this command , pick the best one out of it.